tryswift/blog/_posts/2017-07-05-reasons-send-employees-try-Swift.md

 >"CFO: What happens if we train them and they leave?"
 >"CEO: What happens if we don’t and they stay?"

-And in case that quote is not enough, we've put together a list of *7 reasons* to send your your hard-working incredibly amazing employees to a try!
+And in case that quote is not enough, we've put together a list of *7 reasons* to send your hard-working incredibly amazing employees to a try!
 Swift Conference this year.

 ## WORLD-CLASS TRAINING
 try!
 Swift sources world-class talent to teach your employees about the latest and greatest in Swift language best practices, iOS development tips & tricks, and much more!